H4kor/owl-blogs/README.md

        \- VERSION
             -- Contains the version string.
             -- Used to determine compatibility in the future
+  \- media/
+       -- All this files will be publicly available.
+To be used for general files
+       \- avatar.{png, jpg, jpeg, gif}
+            -- The avatar for the user
   \- config.yml
         -- Contains settings global to the user.
         -- For example: page title and style options